dmartincc/kattumaram.github.io/index.md

 ⏰ It takes **only 5 minutes**.

-We will receive your dream and carfully analyse it for you.
+We will receive your dream and carefully analyse it for you.
 Then we will send you a personalized report about your dream.
 In 24 hours you will have your dream interpretation in your inbox.

 What will you find in your dream report?